Abnaxos/markdown-doclet/README.md

 ### Custom Tag Handling

 Tag handling can be customised by implementing your own `TagRenderer`s and registering them with the PegdownDoclet.
 You'll have to write your own Doclet, though, there's currently no way to do this using the command line.
-Extending the PegdownDoclet is easy, though, it's been written with that in mind.
 See the JavaDocs and sources for details on this.

 Doclet Options